 Wine rated (2023 guide) 93/100

-Magnificent, fragrant blackcurrant nose that smells wonderful.
-Juicy and supple, this wine has a beautiful roundness and fleshy texture in the glass, while remaining fairly concentrated and refined.
-The tannins are elegant and the fruit follows a single line from start to finish.
+A magnificent, fragrant nose of blackcurrant that smells wonderful.
+Juicy and supple, this wine displays lovely roundness and a full-bodied texture in the glass, while remaining quite concentrated and refined.
+The tannins are elegant, and the fruit remains consistent from start to finish.
 It is therefore not very expansive or particularly deep, but it has a pleasant style.
 Good acidity, concentration, and freshness.
 Concentrated, dynamic, clean, and precise.
-Classic, easy to drink, and recommended.
+Classic, easy to drink, and highly recommended.
 2025–2042

 Guide Hachette des vins